Gray countries with texture denote areas of future engagement.

 2,463,422 hectares (9,511 sq. mi.)

-Africa’s highest peak rises in the center of the scenic Kilimanjaro Heartland, surrounded by a variety of ecosystems from wetlands to savanna.
-This heartland contains three national parks and vast community lands tended by the Maasai people of Kenya and Tanzania.
+Africa’s highest peak rises in the center of the scenic Kilimanjaro Landscape, surrounded by a variety of ecosystems from wetlands to savanna.
+This landscape contains three national parks and vast community lands tended by the Maasai people of Kenya and Tanzania.

-Our solutions to the challenges in the Kilimanjaro Heartland:
+Our solutions to the challenges in the Kilimanjaro Landscape:

 African Wildlife Foundation helped the Entonet/Elerai Maasai community establish Satao Elerai, a luxury tourist lodge set on a 5,000-acre conservancy.
 The lodge invests its revenues in conservation and contributes a portion of bed-night fees to the community—income that provides an incentive for local people to protect the wildlife that tourists come to see.
 Meanwhile, the conservancy itself supports lions, cheetah, elephants, buffalo, giraffes, serval cats, and leopards, giving them space to thrive away from farms and settlements.

 AWF funded the first-ever jiko shop in the town of Kimana in Southern Kenya.
 A jiko is a cooking stove designed to use charcoal and firewood more efficiently.
 Aside from conserving trees, the jiko’s popularity stems from the money it saves.
 A jiko can last for more than five years and pays for itself in energy savings within just one year.
 The jiko gives people a more environmentally friendly way to cook meals and also helps save the Kilimanjaro Landscape’s forests and their wildlife inhabitants.